confluentinc/kafka-rest/docs/config.rst

 ``shutdown.graceful.ms``
   Amount of time to wait after a shutdown request for outstanding requests to complete.

   * Type: int
   * Default: 1000
-  * Importance: low

-``simpleconsumer.max.poll.time``
-  Maximum amount of time to poll for records by a consumer.

-  * Type: int
-  * Default: 500
-  * Importance: low

-``simpleconsumer.pool.timeout.ms``
-  Amount of time to wait for an available SimpleConsumer from the pool before failing.
-Use 0 for no timeout

-  * Type: int
-  * Default: 1000